nim-lang/nimble/readme.markdown

 only one module or multiple modules.

-If your package exposes only a single module, then that module should be present in the root directory (the directory with the .nimble file) of your git repository, and should be named whatever your package's name is.
+If your package exposes only a single module, then that module should be present in the root directory (the directory with the .nimble file) of your Git repository, and should be named whatever your package's name is.
 A good example of this is the [jester](https://github.com/dom96/jester) package which exposes the ``jester`` module.
 In this case the jester package is imported with